Tsubajashi/mpv-settings/README.md

 --->scripts

-you need to rename the proper mpv.conf you want to use to mpv.conf, as i split the different OS' Profiles to avoid errors.
+you need to rename the proper config you want to use to mpv.conf.

+example: mpv-windows.conf -> mpv.conf

 # WINDOWS INSTALLATION
 "C:\Users\YOURNAME\AppData\Roaming\mpv"